etcher-be/template/{{cookiecutter.project_slug}}/CONTRIBUTING.md

    your new functionality into a function with a docstring, and add the feature to the list in README.md.

 Deploying
 ---------

 Deploying happens automatically when changes are merged into master.
+Build artifacts are hosted for 6 months on Appveyor (follow the link from the Pull Request page).